clojurebridge-boston/drawing/README.md

 ## Usage

-Nightcode - open `lines.clj`, click `Run with REPL` and then click `Reload` to evaluate the file.
+Nightcode - open `core.clj`, click `Run with REPL` and then click `Reload` to evaluate the file.

-REPL - run `(require 'drawing.lines)`.
+REPL - run `(require 'drawing.core)`.

-You should see a window that pops up.
-You should see lines being drawn in the window as you move the mouse over the window.
+You should see a window that pops up with a revolving circle in it.
+You are now in the inner circle of clojure animators!

 ## Curriculum